| The Tau Cross

 become familiar with the vain fashions of that epoch which had been introduced during

 foreign domination.
+The Minister

 General, Girolamo Fonzi da Massa Martana, decried the fact that many religious were